VeraciousAI/Literature-Search/README.md

   - Please replace "script_name.py" with the actual name of the script you are using.

 ## Limitations:
   - Semantic Scholar API not fetching abstracts of all research papers.
 It returns abstracts as None for some reasearch papers.
-While on their website, the abstract is available.
+While on their website, the all abstract is available.
   - Springer API gives constant valye of year for all research papers in *"publicationDate"* and that is "2024".

 ## Guidance:
   - Need guidance to overcome the response time.
-The response time of a Research Paper Search Script is 3 mins 30 secs approximately.
+The response time of a Research Paper Search Script is 2 mins 8 secs approximately.

 ## Disclaimer:
 **The Research Paper Search Script is a powerful tool for researchers, students, and anyone interested in accessing academic research papers quickly and efficiently.
 It streamlines the process of finding relevant scholarly content across multiple sources, making it an invaluable resource for staying informed and conducting in-depth research.**